Explore these frequently asked questions about our farm, our servies, and growing flowers in Colorado.

 04. How do I keep my flowers fresh?

 It's important to know that all flowers have a different vase-life.
-Some, like those coveted dahlias, only last for 4-5 days while others can last over two weeks.
-Varieties like statice are rockstars that will dry and look virtually the same as they do fresh.
+Some, like those coveted dahlias, only last for 4-5 days while others can last over two weeks (or longer).
+Varieties like statice and many foliage species are rockstars that will dry and look virtually the same as they do fresh.
 The best way to keep your flowers fresh and long-lasting is to keep them in a cool location out the sun with new fresh water everyday.
 When you change the water, give an angled snip to the ends for clean water uptake and use floral preservative.
 Also, keep them away from countertop produce, which emits ethylene gas, and speeds up ripening.

 05. Can I request specific flowers in my order?

 We typically ask a series of questions during order intake to determine the "vibe" you are looking for, then we'll match this with what is blooming and stealing the "farm show" at the time.
 For example, we'll ask if you'd prefer bright & colorful or monotone & vintage, wild & loose or organized.
 Pictures are always helpful to ensure we are on the same page.
 For specific flowers, we will do our best to accommodate, but due to the nature of our small scale operation and seasonality of locally grown flowers we cannot make guarantees.
 Some of the most sought after flowers, like peonies and lilacs, have very short bloom windows.
 Large providers can force some of these varieties to bloom during other parts of the year and many can be imported internationally, especially from South America.
 This is why you see peonies in a November wedding in Colorado but can only get them to bloom in May in your own garden!